braidchat/emailbot/README.md

 Create config files `config/dev.exs` and `config/prod.exs`.

+Run `mix deps.get` to fetch all dependencies.

+Run `mix ecto.create` and `mix ecto.migrate` to set up the database.

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `braidmail` to your list of dependencies in `mix.exs`: